MaastrichtU-IDS/dsri-documentation/website/docs/faq.md

 ### How do I get access to DSRI?

-The page [Access the DSRI](/docs/access-dsri) takes you through the details of logging in to project workspaces.
+The page on [requesting an account](/docs/access-dsri) takes you through the details of logging in an gaining access to project workspaces.

 ### My project is deleted and gone.
 Can you restore my project?